First-time moms can go overboard with the eldest child. Here are 11 things moms do with the first baby we don’t do with the second.

 Things moms do with the first baby we don’t do with the second

-Then my twins came.
+Then, a few years later, my twins came.
 If I thought I was busy with one child, reality hit me hard when I had three.
 And while I love the twins with the same gusto and heart as I do my first, I also noticed a difference in the things I did between them.